ddgoad/USYD-Web-Crawler-and-RAG/TECHNICAL_DESIGN.md

    - **Progress Tracking**: Real-time status updates for document processing

 #### **Vector Database Layer - Intelligent Storage (Azure-Only Architecture)**

+The vector database layer represents where information transformation reaches its most sophisticated form.
+Here, human-readable text becomes mathematical representations that AI models can understand, compare, and reason about.
+This transformation enables semantic search capabilities that go far beyond simple keyword matching.

+The decision to use an Azure-only architecture for vector storage reflects both performance and reliability considerations.
+By leveraging Azure's global infrastructure, the system can scale to handle massive knowledge bases while ensuring enterprise-grade security and availability.
+This approach also eliminates the complexity and maintenance overhead of local vector databases.

 Azure AI Search serves as the exclusive vector database solution, with each scraping job resulting in the programmatic creation of a dedicated Azure AI Search index.
 This Azure-only architecture ensures all vector storage and processing occurs in the cloud, with no local or SQLite dependencies.
 Key characteristics:

 #### **Per-Job Index Creation**: